wachin/wps-office-all-mui-win-language/README.md

 **Install ibus**

-This is necessary so that accent marks can be written in this version, install like this:
+This is necessary for special characters like accent marks on spanish language can be written in this version 11.1.0.11704, install with:

 	sudo apt install ibus ibus-gtk ibus-gtk3 ibus-gtk4

 after installed:

-RESTART YOUR COMPUTER
+**RESTART YOUR COMPUTER**

-Note: If you don't start it it doesn't work.
+**Note**: If you don't start it it doesn't work.

 Instalar los idiomas